Ways to Develop Fine and Gross Motor Skills in Children

 Here are a few methods that can be applied to develop gross motor skills in children:

 6. Dance: Whether it's a dance class or fun movements done randomly at home, dancing is a good exercise for gross motor skills.
-Dancing helps children improve their balance, coordination, and sequencing skills.
+Dancing helps children develop their balance, coordination, and sequencing skills.
 It also significantly contributes to your child's sense of rhythm.

 Child Health and Development